 A project manager’s job is intricately complex, and they’re often paid well due to the difficulty of the position.
 No matter where a project manager might work in the United States, the role requires a great deal of attention to detail, planning, foresight, access to the right tools and the ability to execute in order to rise to the top of the profession.
 However, like in any profession, where one lives can play a substantial factor in potential earnings throughout a career.

 By evaluating project manager salary data from Salary.com, we uncovered some striking trends in compensation for project managers at different times in their career, from entry-level to experienced, and across geographical regions.

 To best evaluate the strongest markets for project managers salary-wise, we also incorporated cost-of-living data into the equation to see just how far a dollar really goes.
 After all, if you’re making 25% more than someone with equivalent skills and experience to you one state over, but the cost of living is 25% higher, then what’s the point of just breaking even, when a better opportunity could exist somewhere else?

 How Much Does a Project Manager Make?

 The average project manager salary in the United States is $90,139.
-This number can vary widely, however, depending on location, experience and any certifications the project manager has obtained.
+This number can vary widely, however, depending on location, experience, your project manager resume and any certifications the project manager has obtained.

 As might be expected, project management salaries rise consistently with increased levels of experience—and presumably, in most instances the attainment of a Project Management Professional (PMP) credential.
 However, these rises can be offset by the cost of living across states, more dramatically in some places than others.